hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

-10/22/2025
+### 10/22/2025
-- I figured out the circuit of using two small breadboards with the help of Cody(shot staff).
-Reading the documents from Adafruit, I realized that the soundboard ideal voltage intake is 3-5.5V.
+- ==I figured out the circuit of using two small breadboards with the help of Cody(shot staff).== Reading the documents from Adafruit, I realized that the soundboard ideal voltage intake is 3-5.5V.
 So it's not the best to connect 9V directly to sound board which I was previously doing.
 - But now I have a circuit where I connect the 9V battery to my Arduino and connecting 3.3V output pin to soundboard Vin pin so that soundboard only receives 3.3V.
 - Also in order to make those two breadboard work together Cody told me they should share the same ground so I connected each grounds together.